Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ### Notes and Troubleshooting

-- During the final link, if Simplicity Studio does not find the Cryotimer routines or defines, you will need to copy the code and header files to your project.
+- During the final link, if Simplicity Studio does not find the Cryotimer routines or defines,  copy the code and header files to your project.

 `em_cryotimer.h` is located in: `/Applications/Simplicity Studio.app/Contents/Eclipse/developer/sdks/gecko_sdk_suite/v2.2/platform/emlib/inc/em_cryotimer.h`

-`em_cryotimer.h` is located in: `/Applications/Simplicity Studio.app/Contents/Eclipse/developer/sdks/gecko_sdk_suite/v2.2/platform/emlib/src/em_cryotimer.c`
+`em_cryotimer.c` is located in: `/Applications/Simplicity Studio.app/Contents/Eclipse/developer/sdks/gecko_sdk_suite/v2.2/platform/emlib/src/em_cryotimer.c`

 - During the final link, if Simplicity Studio does not find the `xs_gecko.a` file, either the library path is incorrect, or you have not built the `xs_gecko.a` file with **mcconfig**.